DrumJB/S3Python/README.md

 Usually, modifying the first section `main`.

 ### Updates
+##### 30.12.2024
+Improved RAM memory handling.
+Complete folder now can be correctly processed and saved to many temporary CSV files.
+Further improvement to somehow merge those CSV files in plan.
 ##### 29.12.2024
 Finding out the reason of interrupted RAW files.
 The issue is probably in missing part of the head - for some reason only `f0` header is added instead of `fff0` which should be correct.
 See analysis in `binaryFilesStructure.ipynb` notebook.
 ##### 17.11.2024